Vista Loop Trail

 Take N.J.
 Route 17 to U.S. Route 202 in Mahwah.
 Turn left at the bottom of the ramp, proceed south on Route 202 for two miles, and turn right into the Ramapo Valley County Reservation parking area.

 The hike begins at a kiosk in the southwest corner of the parking area.
-Just ahead, you'll notice a triple-yellow blaze on a tree, which marks the start of the Vista Loop Trail.
-Follow the yellow blazes as they descend wooden steps, join a wide dirt road, and continue ahead to cross the Ramapo River on a steel truss bridge.
-In another 250 feet, the green-dot-on-orange-blazed River Trail begins on the left, but you should continue ahead on the wide dirt road, following the yellow blazes along the southern shore of Scarlet Oak Pond (formerly the site of a gravel quarry).
+Just ahead, you'll notice a triple-black-square-on-yellow blaze on a tree, which marks the start of the Vista Spur Trail.
+Follow the black-square-on-yellow blazes as they descend wooden steps, join a wide dirt road, and continue ahead to cross the Ramapo River on a steel truss bridge.
+Just beyond the bridge, you'll pass one end of the orange-on-white-blazed River Loop Trail on the left and, in another 250 feet, you'll pass the other end of this loop, but you should continue ahead on the wide dirt road, following the black-square-on-yellow blazes along the southern shore of Scarlet Oak Pond (formerly the site of a gravel quarry).

 The Vista Loop Trail now bends to the left and continues to ascend, bearing left at a fork just ahead.
 After a steep, rocky climb, the trail levels off and soon emerges on an open rock ledge, with a panoramic east-facing view.
 The view from this Cactus Ledge is even broader than that from Hawk Rock, with the New York City skyline visible on the horizon on a clear day.
 You’ll notice several clumps of prickly pear cactus – the only native American cactus that grows east of the Rocky Mountains.
 You’ve climbed about 400 vertical feet to reach this spectacular viewpoint, so you’ll want to take a break here.